Your right to appeal

 - personal problems or issues with your spouse, family, roommate, or other significant person.
 Documentation required: written statement from medical doctor, counselor, attorney, or other professional adviser

-- successfully following an academic plan during the probationary term, yet remaining below the overall completion ratio (75 percent for undergraduates, 67 percent for graduate and doctoral students).
+- successfully following an academic plan during the probationary term, yet remaining below the overall 67% completion ratio.
 Documentation required: appeal with adviser's statement section completed

 - exceeding timeframe while in a dual degree program or as a result of changing your major.
 Documentation required: appeal with adviser's statement section completed and timeframe suspension page completed.